ryosuwito/neuer/README.md

 # Neuer – The Framework That Assembles the Web

-### **THE FUTURE DOESN’T ASK FOR PERMISSION, BRO.
-IT JUST HAPPENS.**
-Alright, listen up: Neuer isn’t just a framework—it’s a statement.
-It’s the thing you didn’t know you were waiting for, because honestly, you’ve been lied to.
-If you think React, Vue, or Angular are "cutting-edge," it’s time to wake up.
-You’ve been sold the illusion that these bloated, over-engineered excuses for frameworks are somehow "best practice."
-They’re not.
-They’re anchors—dragging you into the abyss of complexity.

-Neuer is the **anti-framework** framework, and it’s here to save you from framework hell.
+### **"BEST PRACTICES"?
+PLEASE.
+MORE LIKE "BEST EXCUSES."**

+Let’s not sugarcoat it: the current state of frontend development is a bloated dumpster fire, and you're just another coder fanning the flames.
+You've been spoon-fed lies about how "innovative" React, Vue, and Angular are—when in reality, they're just the same old concepts, duct-taped together with buzzwords like "virtual DOM" and "component lifecycle."

+**It’s time to wake up.**
+**It’s time for Neuer.**

+We’re not here to hold your hand.
+Neuer doesn’t have a 100-page “getting started” guide because you don’t need one.
+It’s not another shiny Goliath telling you how to do your job. **It’s David with a slingshot**, here to remind you that sometimes all it takes to knock a giant down is a simple, beautifully executed idea.

 ---

-### **ARE YOU READY TO WAKE UP, OR DO YOU WANT TO KEEP CRAWLING IN THE DARK?**
+### **ARE YOU STILL WRITING CODE, OR ARE YOU JUST ASSEMBLING CHAOS?**

-You want to create a **blog post**?
-Boom.
-Clean.
-Fast.
-Beautiful.
-And let’s show you just how stupidly simple it is:
+You’ve been building “modern” web apps, but are they really modern?
+**Neuer’s here to tell you they’re not.**

+Want to make a blog post?
+Sure, let’s do it **without** the 500 lines of boilerplate and 47 npm packages:

 ```html
 <article class="blog-post">